14 Reference Questions to Ask a Tenant’s Previous Landlord

 Beware of Fake Landlords

-An applicant with a poor rental history may give you the phone number of a friend who will pose as the landlord.
-One way to try to avoid this is to ask something like “Do you have any vacancies?”
+Some applicants may give you the phone number of a friend who will pose as the landlord and give a glowing review.
+One way to avoid this is to ask something like, “Do you have any vacancies?”
 If they hesitate, that’s a clue they’re not who they say they are.
 A real landlord is used to that question and answers it all day long.

-Another strategy, which is actually something you should ask anyway, is to have them confirm the address and the dates your applicant rented from them.
-A phony landlord may have that info if they’re well prepared, but it’s worth a shot.
+Another question, which you should ask anyway, is to have them confirm the address and the dates your applicant rented from them.
+A phony landlord may still have that information if they’re well prepared, but it’s worth a shot.

 14 Questions to Ask a Potential Tenant’s Previous Landlord